jrbourbeau/pyunfold/docs/index.rst

 *NOTE: PyUnfold is still under active development*

-PyUnfold is a Python implementation the D'Agostini iterative Bayesian unfolding method [1]_.
-PyUnfold was originally developed by `Zigfried Hampel-Arias <https://github.com/zhampel>`_ and can found in this `GitHub repository <https://github.com/zhampel/PyUnfold>`_.
+PyUnfold is a Python implementation the D'Agostini iterative unfolding method [1]_.
+PyUnfold was originally developed by `Zigfried Hampel-Arias <https://github.com/zhampel>`_ and can be found in this `GitHub repository <https://github.com/zhampel/PyUnfold>`_.

 Installation
 ------------

-The latest development version of PyUnfold can be install directly from GitHub
+The latest development version of PyUnfold can be installed directly from GitHub

 .. code-block:: bash